junchen-deng/bioinformatics_workshop_2023/Workshop3.md

-# Workshop 3 (18th March 2021).
+# Workshop 3 (24th November 2023).
 The Unix environment - advanced topics
 &nbsp;

 ### 3.1.
 Working on the cluster: logging in, accessing & moving files.